syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the index or indexes to disable the given index tab or indexes tabs in the ribbon control.
+Specifies the index or indexes to disable the given index tab or indexes tabs in the ribbon control.